SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 the request field name, the type of match which will be used to compare the field in the incoming request to the field in the stored request, and the request field value.

-By default, Hoverfly will set the type of match to :code:`exactMatch` for each field.
+By default, Hoverfly will set the type of match to :code:`exact` for each field.

 .. seealso::